bxlab/cmdb-quantbio/assignments/lab/3D_genome/assignment/index.md

     - 6400_bins.bed
     - dCTCF_full.40000.matrix
     - 40000_bins.bed

+The script `make_plots.sh` is a replacement for a buggy one in HiC-Pro.

 The fastq folder contains Hi-C sequenced reads organized by sample.
 The name `dCTCF` corresponds to a single deleted CTCF site, while the name `ddCTCF` corresponds to the CTCF double site deletion.